 03 of 03

-Low water pressure can caused by many things, though usually it's going to be one of three things:
+Low water pressure can be caused by many things, though usually, it's going to be one of three things:

-- The aerator, or screen at the tip of the faucet, could need a good cleaning or replaced.
+- The aerator, or screen at the tip of the faucet, could need a good cleaning or replacement.

-- The pressure reducing valve needs replaced.
-Pressure reducing valves, or regulator valves, reduces water pressure before it enters your home and is vital to a healthy plumbing system.
+- The pressure-reducing valve needs replacement.
+Pressure-reducing valves, or regulator valves, reduce water pressure before it enters your home, and are vital to a healthy plumbing system.
 Freezing can cause the inner parts to stop working properly.